From: Rotterdam Travel Guide

 The VVV (tourist office) publishes a brochure titled Shopping in Rotterdam that describes eight "shopping routes" in the city.
 Pick up a copy during your visit or see Rotterdam Marketing's Shopping page.

 Rotterdam has several public markets, but the one that gets the most attention is the twice-weekly market on, which operates from 9 a.m. to 5 p.m. on Tuesdays and Saturdays and has hundreds of stalls that sell everything from fish, cheese, and flowers to books, vintage costume jewelry, and furniture.

 The market is easy to find: It starts above the(just east of the Laurenskerk) and runs for blocks.
 It isn't just for tourists, either: Many shoppers are from Rotterdam's low-income immigrant neighborhoods, while the rest are a mixture of old ladies with shopping carts, young mothers with strollers, and other local residents.

 Provast and the Dutch architecture firm MVRDV have developed an off-the-wall concept for a covered market hall on the west side of Binnenrotte, with an innovative tunnel-shaped apartment building forming a residential arch over the food halls.
-If all goes as planned, the project will be completed in 2014.
 (See image gallery.)

 Next page: Hotels, hostels